-Subscribe to our mailing list to be among the first to hear about the Open 2021.
+Subscribe to our mailing list to be among the first to hear more about the Open 2021.

 You are invited to submit work for an open exhibition which will span all four of Turner Contemporary’s galleries.
 Entries are now closed.
-The selection process is underway and shortlisted artists will be notified about their submission in June 2021.
+The selection process is underway and all artists will be notified about their submission during the week commencing July 19th.

 Our aim is to celebrate and showcase the wealth of artistic talent living, working or trained in Kent; to include artists at all stages of their careers; to develop relationships with artists in or from Kent and to increase awareness of artists working in Kent amongst audiences outside the county.
 We want this exhibition to champion the ideas and creativity of artists living and working in Kent.

 This call is open to artists of all ages living and making work in Kent and those working and exhibiting nationally and internationally who studied in Kent.

 Building on the gallery’s longstanding experience of working with the community to create exhibitions and inform its programme, the process will see community groups curate and select the exhibition.
 These selectors are; Age UK Thanet; Canvas 4 Equality; Margate Pride; Turner Contemporary’s Access Group.
 Each of the groups will take over one of the four main gallery spaces and work closely with Turner Contemporary’s programming team to bring the exhibition to life.
 You can find out more here.